chilops/workbook/Interview & Concepts.md

 For the past two years, I’ve been working as a Kubernetes administrator, using AWS EKS for deployments.

-We manage legacy applications (apps) on VMs and also have autoscaling in place for both VMs and EKS.
+We manage legacy applications (apps) on VMs and also, we have autoscaling in place for both VMs and EKS clusters.

 \

-We deploy applications written in NodeJS, Java, and Python using Jenkins CICD, while a separate team manages our databases like MySQL and MongoDB.

-\

 5\*\*\*

-For deploying applications on Kubernetes, we use Helm charts.
-Our practices follow industry standards, such as the **shift-left** approach and the "**build once, run anywhere**" principle,

-And we use **Jenkins shared libraries** to make the process more efficient.

-\

-6\*\*\*

 Our tech stack consists of: